robinhowlett/robinhowlett.github.com/_posts/2026-08-17-the-design-decisions-behind-redboarder.markdown

-≥ 8 races on the card | A full session, not a fragment ≥ 8 runners per race | Competitive fields with real exotics Trifecta pool ≥ $20,000 | Enough liquidity that the payoffs mean something No Grade 1 / Grade 2 | Keep it the representative grind, not the showcase ≥ 20 qualifying cards per track | Depth per track, so a venue isn't represented by one fluke day
+≥ 8 races on the card | A full session, not a fragment ≥ 8 runners per race | Competitive fields with real exotics Trifecta pool ≥ $20,000 | Enough liquidity that the payoffs mean something No Grade 1 / Grade 2 | The outcome is too well known, to you and to the AI ≥ 20 qualifying cards per track | Depth per track, so a venue isn't represented by one fluke day

 That last one matters more than it looks: it means you can be dealt the same track repeatedly and start to *learn a circuit*, the way a real regular does.